-Action number Short description

-9. Integrated Management System

-IRRS module number 4 Summary report section 4

-IAEA safety standard requirement(s) GSR Part 2 - Requirement 6: Integration of the management system The management system shall integrate its elements, including safety, iding safety, izational-factor, promised. oals safely, to essary elements ies nt of the essary to provide

-Context procedures, policies and the regulator to effecti management system d across all functional ob g an integrated management system and record management practices are evely discharge their functions.
-Howe oes not integrate completely across ejectives.
-Additionally, reporting and which impacts on ARPANSA's ability in place to allow ever, the the agency and analytical

-Action to perform Continue to develop th ne IMS project.

-Deadline Continuous improveme ent post-IRRS

-Organisation/person responsible ARPANSA (A)
+Action number Short description 9.
+Integrated Management System IRRS module number 4 Summary report section 4 IAEA safety standard requirement(s) GSR Part 2 - Requirement 6: Integration of the management system The management system shall integrate its elements, including safety, health, environmental, security, quality, human-and-organizational-factor, societal and economic elements, so that safety is not compromised.
+4.9.
+The management system shall be applied to achieve goals safely, to enhance safety and to foster a strong safety culture by: (a) bringing together in a coherent manner all the necessary elements for safely managing the organization and its activities (b) describing the arrangements made for management of the organization and its activities (c) describing the planned and systematic actions necessary to provide confidence that all requirements are met (d) ensuring that safety is taken into account in decision making and is not compromised by any decisions taken.
+Context procedures, policies ar the regulator to effecti management system d across all functional ob g an integrated management systemed record management practices are ively discharge their functions.
+However, the second management practices are ively discharge their functions.
+However, and integrate completely across spectives.
+Additionally, reporting and which impacts on ARPANSA's ability operations. in place to allow ever, the the agency and analytical Action to perform Continue to develop the IMS project.
+Deadline Continuous improvement post-IRRS Organisation/person responsible ARPANSA

-102 20;

 Action number Short description 10.
-Regulatory information n management IRRS module number 4 Summary report section 4 IAEA safety standard requirement(s) GSR Part 1 - Requirement 26: Graded approach to review and assessment of a facility or an activity Peledso by Ap 4.46.
+Regulatory information management IRRS module number 4 Summary report section 4 IAEA safety standard requirement(s) GSR Part 1 - Requirement 26: Graded approach to review and assessment of a facility or an activity 4.46.
 For an integrated safety assessment, the regulatory body shall first organize the results obtained in a systematic manner.
 It shall then identify trends and conclusions drawn from inspections, from reviews and assessments for operating facilities, and from the conduct of activities where relevant.
 Feedback information shall be provided to the authorized party.
-This integrated safety assessment shall be repeated periodically, with account taken of the radiation risks associated with the facility or activity, in accordance with a graded approach.
-1/ GSR Part 2 - Requirement of the m ent 13: Measurement, assessment anagement system and the following: (a) that have occurr organization, and Technical advance t system shall include evaluation and Lessons from experience gained ared, both within the organization and lessons from identifying the cause ses and results of research and deventifying good practices. nd from events d outside the s of events; (b) Context reporting functionality enhanced system woul em acts as a store of this information and is not integrated into operation d help to improve quality and ensur tly made based on the analysis of da nal methods.
-An re decisions are Action to perform management of regula regulatory activities.
-The enforcement records.
-ARPANSA has commen stakeholders including ng options to enhance the current s tory information associated with lic nis includes applications, licences, in ced the project planning phase and licence holders and regulatory staff n will be finalised when funding is al ence holders and spections, is consulting with A scope of work Deadline As part of operational a activities and improvement measure es.
-P Organisation/person responsible ARPANSA 75
+This integrated safety assessment shall be repeated periodically, with account taken of the radiation risks associated with the facility or activity, in accordance with a graded approach. · · GSR Part 2 - Requirement 13: Measurement, assessment and improvement of the management system the following: (a that have occurr organization, and Technical advance t system shall include evaluation and Lessons from experience gained ared, both within the organization and lessons from identifying the causedes and results of research and develontifying good practices. nd from events d outside the s of events; (b) Context reporting functionality enhanced system would em acts as a store of this information and is not integrated into operation d help to improve quality and ensur tly made based on the analysis of da nal methods.
+An re decisions are Action to perform ARPANSA is investigating options to enhance the current system for the management of regulatory information associated with licence holders and regulatory activities.
+This includes applications, licences, inspections, enforcement records. stakeholders including ced the project planning phase and licence holders and regulatory staff will be finalised when funding is al .
+A scope of work Deadline As part of operational activities and improvement measure es.
+Organisation/person responsible ARPANSA